 The following paper by Henrique Schneider was presented at the IV.
 ECAEF/CEPROM Conference on ‘Towards a Viable Alternative: Markets and Entrepreneurship to Protect the Environment’, 10 December 2019.
 Initiated by the European Center for Austrian Economics Foundation based in the Principality of Liechtenstein, this academic conference series is dedicated to the eminent late French scholar Jacques Rueff.
 The co-operation with CEPROM (Le Centre d’Etudes Prospectives pour Monaco) was highly appreciated.

-Climate Change and Global Governance:
+Climate Change and Global Governance: A Dilemma

 by Henrique Schneider

 Margaret Thatcher, in her autobiography, analyzes the centralizing tendencies of the European Union (EU).
 According to her, these tendencies are not the outcomes of one, single, benevolent or malevolent central force; instead, they are the result of a web of alliances and entangled motives.
 Thatcher diagnoses that: